Sanskar857/hello-india/README.md

 # hello-india
-Just one more coz i want to
+Just one more because i want to